sarahdayan/snippets.js/README.md

 ### `Snippet` <!-- omit in toc -->

 A `Snippet` object contains all the information about a code snippet.
+This is what the library returns you when you're either using `createSnippet` manually, or listening for data on `snippets`.

 If you're using TypeScript, you can implement the `Snippet` interface.